[Please see the note at the bottom of this chapter regarding future chapters]

 Such a state could be likened to the center of power shifting from the Western Roman Empire to the Eastern Roman Empire during its Crisis of the Third Century.
 Eventually, the Western pole continued to decline and crumble, while the Eastern pole continued to grow in strength.

-To summarize; considering the slow historical trajectory highlighted before from centralization to decentralization with tumultuous in-between phases; official forms of autonomy and sovereignty for nations, states and cultures could eventually be on the cards, but how long that would take is unknown.
+To summarize; considering the slow historical trajectory highlighted before from centralization to decentralization with tumultuous in-between phases; official forms of autonomy and sovereignty for nations, states and cultures could eventually be the outcome, but how long that would take is unknown.

 In the interim – it would seem – the general trajectory is still towards centralization, but in the context of bipolarity under the auspices of multi-polarity.
 Shifts are gradual, as Maya spiritual leader Carlos Barrios said in a message in 2020 .